On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Background

-The fermionic formula can be used to decompose $\rwma$ for small individual $m$'s, from which we can observe patterns and guess the form of (\ref{KRdecpolyform}).
-And then, we need a separate argument to prove (\ref{KRdecpolyform}) since it is now a formula which is supposed to be true for all $m\in \Z_{\geq 0}$.
-In the next section, we explain an approach for a proof of (\ref{KRdecpolyform}).
+In the $a=2$ case of type $G_2$, the multiplicity function in~\eqref{eqn:step-poly} demonstrates the necessity of the notion of step-polynomials.

-\section{framework for proving polyhedral formula}
+As mentioned in the introduction, computations based on the fermionic formula can provide useful data for guessing the multiplicity function $p(\mathbf{x};m)$ in~\eqref{KRdecpolyform}.
+However, a~candidate formula for $p(\mathbf{x};m)$ still has to be guessed in advance; the method developed below is designed to verify such a~proposed formula for all $m\in \Z_{\geq 0}$.
+In the next section, we explain an approach for a~proof of~\eqref{KRdecpolyform}.

-Let $\Pam$ denote the character of the right-hand side of (\ref{KRdecpolyform}), i.e.,
+\section{Framework for proving polyhedral formula}

-Here the letter $P$ is chosen from the word `polyhedron'.
-When there is such a polyhedral formula, consider its generating function
+Let \smash{$\Pam$} denote the character of the right-hand side of~\eqref{KRdecpolyform}, i.e.,

-which is expected to be a rational function in $t$ in general.
-Then, $(\ref{KRdecpolyform})$ is equivalent to
+The letter $P$ is chosen from the word `polyhedron'.
+When there is such a~polyhedral formula, consider its generating function \smash{$ \Pa(t) : = \sum_{m=0}^{\infty}\Pam t^m$}.
+Once we combine the discussion from Section~\ref{ss:polyform} and the Weyl character formula, we can obtain $\Pa(t)$ as a~rational function in $t$.